Notes from RSPB Conwy

 Day 1.

-Helo Wales!
-This morning I got a lift - thanks to my friend Katerina - from Llanrwst in Conwy Valley to a passing place near the smaller village of Ysbyty Ifan.
-Here I’d planned to meet Lucy Foster (the local Curlew LIFE project officer), Samantha Lee (national Curlew LIFE project manager), and others from the Welsh RSPB team.
-After a short wait for Samantha, who’d driven down from Edinburgh fuelled by Irn Bru, we left the roadside and set off for a walk through boggy fields carpeted with haircap moss.
+Hello Wales!
+This morning I got a lift, thanks to an old friend and colleague Katerina, from Llanrwst in Conwy Valley to a passing place near the smaller village of Ysbyty Ifan.
+Here I’d planned to meet Lucy Foster (the local Curlew LIFE project officer), Samantha ‘Sam’ Lee (national Curlew LIFE project manager), and others from the Welsh RSPB team.
+After a short wait for Sam, who’d driven down from Edinburgh fuelled by Irn Bru, we left the roadside and set off for a walk through boggy fields carpeted with haircap moss.
 On the way, we chatted about land-use and how a number of factors aren’t working in the curlew’s favour.
-Small patches of forestry, for example, put curlews off from nesting nearby since they associate tree cover with predators (it’s not only us humans who are scared of the woods).
+Small patches of forestry, for example, put curlews off from nesting nearby since they associate tree cover with predators (we’re not the only ones who are scared of the woods).
 That said, it’s a mystery why curlews are missing from other seemingly ideal habitat.
 As much as we understand some of the issues behind the curlew crisis, there are still plenty of unknowns.
-Towards the end of the walk, we walked through one of the main hotspots for curlews in Conwy, where about six or seven pairs are nesting.
-Several adults were busily chasing crows, buzzards and Red Kites, who pose a constant threat to their eggs and chicks.
-While crows are sometimes killed as part of predator control, Red Kites and buzzards are legally protected.
-The Red Kite, once persecuted to near extinction, has been a conservation success story in the UK, but they make things even harder for curlews.
+Towards the end of the walk, we walked through one of their main ‘hotspots’ in Conwy, where about six or seven pairs are nesting.
+Several adults were busily chasing crows, buzzards and red kites, who pose a constant threat to their eggs and chicks.
+While crows are sometimes killed as part of predator control, red kites and buzzards are legally protected.
+The red kite, once persecuted to near extinction, has been a conservation success story in the UK, but their abundance makes things even harder for curlews.

-After the walk, Samantha dropped me off at my B&B in Penmachno, on the other side of the valley, and I went to see what I could find in the local corner shop (the only one in the village).
+After the walk, Sam dropped me off at my B&B in Penmachno, on the other side of the valley, and I went to see what I could find in the village shop.
 The best thing I could find was a coffee cake, which I’m about to sit down and eat with a knife and fork.
-With a 4.30am start tomorrow morning, something tells me it wasn’t a wise choice…

 Day 2.

-I was right about that coffee cake.
-I got to sleep at about 1am, which would have been bad enough, were it not for a fire alarm that went off at three.
+I struggled to get to sleep last night (possibly due to eating an entire caffeine-laced cake), which would have been bad enough, were it not for a fire alarm that went off at three.
 I was completely alone in the building, so didn’t know exactly what I was meant to do.
-I stood bewildered outside the front door in my pants for a minute or so, looking out fuzzily into the village for help.
+I stood bewildered outside the front door in my pants for a minute or so, looking out fuzzily into the sleeping village for help.
 Nothing stirred.
-The streets were eerily quiet, as if the alarm had woken me up to tell me that all the other humans had left earth.
+The streets were eerily quiet, as if the alarm had awoken me to the news that all other humans had left earth.
 Calling 999 seemed unwise, given that there was no sign of any fire, but I couldn’t find the number for the landlords either.
-I decided to try the house next to the B&B, where I thought one of them lived, and, eventually (after a lot of knocking), Keith came to the door in his slippers.
-We both said sorry to each other and he dislodged the spider from the fuse box.
+I decided to try the house next to the B&B, where I thought one of them might live, and, eventually (after a lot of knocking), a man who turned out to be called Keith came to the door in his slippers to rescue me.
+We both said sorry to each other in true British style and he dislodged the spider from the fuse box.

-Samantha (Sam) picked me up an hour later, and we drove back to the curlew hotspot we’d been shown yesterday.
+Sam picked me up barely an hour later, and we drove back to the curlew hotspot we’d been shown yesterday.
 The sun was creeping up and a few curlews were calling.
-As we walked out towards a raised area on the edge of their nesting grounds, the sunrise reflected for a moment off the wings of a songbird fluttering above the marsh.
+As we walked out towards a raised area on the edge of their nesting grounds, time momentarily stood still as the sunrise reflected off the wings of a songbird fluttering above the marsh.

 I was keen to show Sam how the parabolic dish and microphone works.
 I still vividly remember the first time I carried out some soundscape recording.
-It was a revelation - a bit like getting an instant ear upgrade, and realising that up until that point I’d been comparitively deaf.
-Crouching down among a reedbed along the Fife Coastal Path (east of Scotland), I sat there transfixed as a Whitethroat came and sung right next to me.
+It was a revelation - a bit like getting an instant ear upgrade.
+Crouching down among a reedbed along the Fife Coastal Path on the east of Scotland, I sat there transfixed as a Whitethroat came and sung right next to me.
 You can still find that recording on my website.
-Soundscape recording is, above all else, about listening.
-It’s also the closest I’ve ever managed to get to meditation.
+Soundscape recording has for me always been about losing myself in listening.

 Ready for curlews

-It wasn’t long before Sam also discovered the dangers of not eating enough breakfast, and how digestive sounds can travel surprisingly well through the air.
-In truth, I could probably have made more of the sound recording opportunities we had this morning, but it’s harder to be slow and methodical when there’s someone alongside to share the excitement with.
-We did record a few stretches of curlew song, but the best moment came when we met a Sedge Warbler and a Reed Bunting sitting on a fence only a few metres away.
-The Sedge Warbler, although tiny, was absolutely belting out his song.
+It wasn’t long before Sam discovered the dangers of not eating enough breakfast before sound recording.
+I could probably have made more of the recording opportunities we had this morning, but it’s hard to be slow and methodical when there’s someone alongside to share the excitement with.
+We did record a few stretches of curlew song, but the best moment came when we met a sedge warbler and a reed bunting sitting on a fence only a few metres away.
+The sedge warbler, although tiny, was belting out his song with some vigour, as sedge warblers do.
 When you really listen to bird song - especially from master vocalists like warblers - you experience it not as noise, but rather the organised sounds of virtuoso musicians.
+Some warblers, like the whitethroat, can even cram in several short indistinguishable imitations of other birds in just a fraction of a second.

-Despite the sound recording gods conspiring against us, I really enjoyed spending time with Sam and talking to her about curlews, conservation and much more.
+Despite the sound recording gods (The God of Sound Things) conspiring against us, I really enjoyed spending time with Sam and talking to her about curlews and conservation.
 Read more about the Curlew LIFE programme via their website.

 Day 3.